badbruce07/badbruce07.github.io/_posts/2014-10-08-weekly-tasks.markdown

 snippet.
 On line 8 we created a variable name  called <b> $cropname </b> which defines `$_GET['crop_name']`.
 The variable `crop_name` is in fact a field in crops endpoint and is seen again in line 27 in our form.
 The aim is to search for a crop name to display a list with the fields in the table. <br/>
-In lines 11-12 a variable called $crops and it is equivalent to CallAPI function that has 3 parameters.
+In lines 11-12 a variable called <b>$crops</b> and it is equivalent to CallAPI function that has 3 parameters.
 If you recall the CallAPI function that was in CallHarvestAPI.php the parameters include:
 <ul>
 	<li> $method = 'GET' </li>